kirscheeh/classificationBenchmark/protocol/protocol.md

         # -i    path to kma result
         # -ef   extended output file that includes percentage of classified reads

-The custom database using the refseq of bacteria and fungi need to be created with kma.
+The custom database using the refseq of bacteria and fungi needs to be created with kma.
 The input sequence headers need to be altered to fit the necessary format.
-This is done with [changeHeaderCCMetagen.py](scripts/../../scripts/changeHeaderCCMetagen.py) which is based on the CCMetagen script for renaming nt sequenes ([CCMetagen script]((https://github.com/vrmarcelino/CCMetagen/blob/master/benchmarking/rename_nt/rename_nt.py "Renaming script from CCMetagen")))
+This is done with [changeHeaderCCMetagen.py](../../scripts/changeHeaderCCMetagen.py) which is based on the CCMetagen script for renaming nt sequenes ([CCMetagen script]((https://github.com/vrmarcelino/CCMetagen/blob/master/benchmarking/rename_nt/rename_nt.py "Renaming script from CCMetagen")))

     kma_index -i {input} -o {output}

 #### Centrifuge
 Centrifuge [Centrifuge](https://doi.org/10.1101%2Fgr.210641.116 "Kim, D., Song, L., Breitwieser, F. P., & Salzberg, S. L. (2016).
 Centrifuge: rapid and sensitive classification of metagenomic sequences. *Genome research*, 26(12), 1721-1729.") is a classification tool for metagenomic microbial data.
 This FM-Index-based approach searches for forward and reverse complements of the given input reads in the corresponding database of species.
 If a match with a given seed length is found, that region is expanded until a mismatch is found. <br>
-The used indices are downloaded from their [website](https://genome-idx.s3.amazonaws.com/centrifuge/p\_compressed_2018_4\_15.tar.gz) as of 15/01/2021. <br>
+The [used indices](../.paths.md "Line 9, 'Centrifuge Default Index'") are downloaded from their [website](https://genome-idx.s3.amazonaws.com/centrifuge/) as of 15/01/2021. <br>
-The custom database can be created with the following command, where <tt>prefix</tt> is the prefic the index files will carry.
+The custom database can be created with the following command, where <tt>prefix</tt> is the prefix the index files will carry.
 The <tt>seqid2taxid.map</tt> file generated from Kraken2 during database building is used.
 This spares the download of all sequences that should be included in the index.

     centrifuge-build -p {threads} --conversion-table {seqid2taxid.map} --taxonomy-tree {nodes.dmp} --name-table {names.dmp} {input.fna} {prefix}

-For classification with Centrifuge, several parameters are usedd. <!-- The minimum hit length is set to the median read length of each sample.-->
+For classification with Centrifuge, the default parameters are used which can be seen in the following command box.
+The parameter <tt>ignore-quals</tt> classifies with assuming the quality of each read is 30. <!-- The minimum hit length is set to the median read length of each sample.-->

     centrifuge -q -x {index} {input.fastq} --report-file {report} -S {output} [--ignore-quals]